scottyeager/info_foundation/src/collaboration/freeflow_collaboration/bonus_token_pool.md

 * Title
 * Gender
 * Location (where do you live/work)
-* Education

-In other words, nothing to do with grades or history !!!
 This is very different compared to a hierarchical company.

+Its is based on

+- experience build up
+- education (but not related to university e.g. self education works as well)
+- how many years has a person been active this in this domain
+- how efficient will the person be to execute the tasks/job at hand

 **The remuneration committee evaluation will be based upon:**

-* contribution_level is rewarded at hiring time and are between 1 and 5.
+* experience_level is rewarded at hiring time and are between 1 and 5.

 * At Hiring
     * Based on experience and predicted level for the future
 * After Hiring
-    * Once a year at least, the remuneration committee will review if the contribution_level is in line with expectations.
+    * Once a year at least, the remuneration committee will review if the experience_level is in line with expectations.
-    * The contribution_level is a combination of many parameters some examples
+    * The experience_level is a combination of many parameters some examples
         * Some extra special efforts done which had benefit for our group
         * Projects delivered
-        * Funding found
         * Product created and important for the company (ownership)

-* The contribution_level can be changed by the remuneration committee if that would be required.
+* The experience_level can be changed by the remuneration committee if that would be required.
 Of course proper communication happens with the contributor.

 **Who is part of the remuneration committee**

 Is different per organization.
 Please ask the company you work for.

-**Contribution Level Score**
+**Exerperience Level Score**

 * 1: the default (most people will be here)
 * 2: senior experience, very good in job